Vashon Neufville

 Vashon Linden Dita Neufville (born 18 July 1999) is an English professional footballer who last played as a left back for Walton Casuals.

 Club career

 West Ham United

-Neufville joined West Ham United at U14 level from Chelsea, signing his first professional contract at the club in July 2016.
+Neufville joined West Ham United at under-14 level from Chelsea, signing his first professional contract at the club in July 2016.
 On 4 January 2019, Neufville moved on loan to Newport County.
 He made his professional debut for Newport on 6 January 2019, in an FA Cup Third Round 2–1 win against Leicester City.
 Following two appearances for Newport, his loan period was terminated early on 3 April 2019.
 He was released by West Ham at the end of the 2018–19 season.

 Atlético Ottawa

 Neufville signed with Canadian Premier League side Atlético Ottawa on 24 March 2020.
 He made his debut on 15 August against York9, where he earned an assist on Ottawa's first ever goal and was also sent off as both teams played to a 2–2 draw.